here-is-written-a-serious-username/EcoVolt-website/README.md

 - Smooth scrolling to sections using the navigation menu.

-- Sliders and accordion menus.
+- Sliders and accordion menu.

 - Form with minimal JS validation, error/success notifications (with future implementation of data submission to Telegram or email).